 Safe and interoperable rail traffic on the European rail network depends on competent staff to fulfil operational tasks in a safe and reliable manner.

-The Agency, on the work field of ‘Vocational Competences’, supports the European Commission to develop a common frame of minimum requirements and procedures in regard to vocational education, competence assessment and staff certification.
+ERA supports the European Commission to develop common minimum requirements and procedures concerning vocational education, competence assessment and staff certification.